mk-fg/fgtk/README.md

 <a name=hdr-toogg></a>
 ##### [toogg](desktop/media/toogg)

-Any-media-to-ogg convertor, using ffmpeg, encoding stuff in parallel, optionally cutting and splitting files, adding chapter-marks, using ffmpeg [loudnorm filter] (EBU R128 loudness normalization) in double-pass mode, etc.
+Any-media-to-ogg converter, using ffmpeg, encoding stuff in parallel, optionally cutting and splitting files, adding chapter-marks, using ffmpeg [loudnorm filter] (EBU R128 loudness normalization) in double-pass mode, etc.